Skip to content

 Complete the boot loader

-Start with a fresh copy of egos-2000 and incorporate your solutions of P4, virtual memory.
+Start with a fresh copy of egos-2000, and incorporate your code for virtual memory in P4.

-Your first task is to complete the code in apps/system/sys_proc.c and earth/boot.c , so all the 4 cores can finish booting.
-Specifically, the 3 cores booting after the first one should setup their CSRs for interrupts and virtual memory, but they do not initialize the disk or TTY devices again.
-In particular, multicore requires page table translation, so you can simply do FATAL in your code if SOFT_TLB has been chosen as the translation mechanism.
+Your first task is to complete the code in apps/system/sys_proc.c and earth/boot.c, so all the cores finish booting.
+Specifically, the 3 cores booting after the first one should set up their own CSRs for interrupt and virtual memory, but they do not initialize the devices again.
+Note that each core owns their own set of CSRs.
+In particular, multicore requires page table translation, so simply do a FATAL in your code if SOFT_TLB has been chosen.

 Kernel lock

-As mentioned above, if multiple CPU cores use the kernel stack or update the kernel data structures simultaneously, these memory regions would be corrupted.
-Therefore, we have defined kernel_lock in grass/kernel.s which should ensure that, at any time, only one core can access the kernel stack or data structures.
-Your next task is to acquire and release this kernel lock, protecting the kernel.
+As we have mentioned, if multiple CPU cores use the kernel stack or update the kernel data structures at the same time, these memory regions can be corrupted.
+Therefore, we define kernel_lock in grass/kernel.s which should ensure that, at any time, only one core can access the kernel stack or data structures.
+Your job is to protect the kernel by acquiring and releasing the kernel_lock.

 Protect the kernel

 Recall the trap_entry defined in grass/kernel.s which is first introduced in P2.
-This is the entry point of all interrupts or exceptions which trap a CPU core into the kernel.
-In other words, if multiple cores get trapped at the same time, they will all execute the instructions in trap_entry and thus use the kernel stack at 0x80400000.
+It is the entry point of all the interrupts or exceptions trapping a CPU core into the kernel.
+If multiple cores get trapped at the same time, they will all execute the instructions in trap_entry and thus use the kernel stack at 0x80200000.

 After your modifications to grass/kernel.s, there is only one more thing you need to do in grass/kernel.c.
-When we have only one core, this core will always have some process to run because process GPID_TERMINAL should always be runnable.
-Given multiple cores, it is possible that a core has to be idle, i.e., the scheduler cannot find a runnable process for this core.
-As a result, we need to ask an idle core to do nothing before it receives the next timer interrupt.
-And you will implement this in the CORE_IDLE part of proc_yield.
+Given multiple CPU cores, it is possible that a core has to be idle, i.e., the scheduler cannot find a RUNNABLE process to run on this core.
+As a result, we need to ask an idle core to do nothing before it gets the next timer interrupt.
+You have seen this situation when implementing sleep in P3, and you need to handle it again in proc_yield.

 TIP

 We use a single lock to protect the whole kernel because it is simple.
 In many operating systems, there are separate kernel stacks dedicated to different CPU cores so that kernel stacks don't need to be protected by locks.
-And there are different locks protecting different kernel data structures.
+There are different locks protecting the other kernel data structures.

 Run processes in parallel

-Now, let us run multiple processes on different CPU cores and see whether our kernel can indeed handle multicore.
-Specifically, you will implement the proc_coresinfo function in grass/kernel.c and add it into struct grass, so the shell can call this function for the coresinfo built-in command (see coresinfo in apps/system/sys_shell.c).
-After you finish, run multiple processes in the background and try coresinfo as follows.
+Now, let us run multiple processes on different CPU cores, and see whether our kernel can indeed handle multicore.
+Specifically, you will implement the proc_coresinfo function at the end of grass/kernel.c and add this function into struct grass, so the shell can call this function for its built-in command coresinfo (see hints in apps/system/sys_shell.c).
+After you finish, run multiple processes in the background, and try coresinfo.

 > make qemu